-The City of Miami's affordable rental housing production goal via the use of HOME-ARP funding is 10 units.
-This production goal will address the high priority need identified in the City's last Consolidated Plan 2019-2023, of increasing the affordable housing supply to address the mismatch of household incomes (low) and housing costs (high) in the City.
-These units will be open to all qualifying populations thereby increasing the availability and accessibility of affordable housing.
+The City of Miami's affordable rental housing production goal via the use of HOME-ARP funding is a minimum of 87 units, 57 of these units will be with the property acquisition/rehab project with the CoC as described in this Allocation Plan and the remaining 30 units will be via an RFP process.
+This production goal will address the high priority need identified in the City's last Consolidated Plan 2019-2023, of increasing the affordable rental housing supply to address the mismatch of household incomes (low) and housing costs (high) in the City.
 This is especially important given the loss of many of its historically affordable multi-unit housing structures which have been sold and/or replaced by newer housing structures with higher rental costs.